How Durable Is Powder Coating and What Affects Its Lifespan?

 Choosing the Right Type for You

-Not all powder coatings are alike; they can be made with different materials, each of which offers various benefits for certain applications.
+Not all powder coatings are alike; they can be made with different materials, each of which offers various benefits for certain applications, including materials which can be powder coated.
 Here are the most common types of powder coatings and their typical uses:

 • Epoxy — Although this variety provides excellent performance against most environmental conditions and chemicals, it does have some significant limitations.
 Most importantly, prolonged exposure to sunlight can cause it to fade and weaken, making it best suited for indoor use.